 Have I been a bad parent?

-If I have then it certainly wasn’t a learned strategy.
+If I have, it certainly wasn’t a learned strategy.
 I don’t ever recall my parents telling me or my siblings how special we were.

 Does that mean I put my son on a pedestal to make a point and give him what I never had?

-If I did it certainly wasn’t a conscious decision.
 I told him he was special just about every day because I believed it and still do.
-Even though he is all grown up I will never stop believing it.
+Even though he is all grown up, I will never stop believing it.

 Perhaps that was a little over zealous but my intention was pure.
 Why couldn’t he be a Power Ranger?